 How long to form good habits?

-A habit can take anywhere between a few weeks to a few months to become established.
-Factors depend on several things.
+A new habit may take a while to get used to.
+It can take anywhere between a few weeks to a few months to become established.

 - If the learning process is easy, it will be relatively quick to form good habits.